From Camping and Boating to Beach Clubs, Hereās How to Enjoy a Breath of Fresh Air on Catalina Island

 Kick Back at Descanso Beach Club

-Descanso Beach Club offers a unique blend of experiences, combining a relaxed beachside restaurant and bar with an acclaimed Mediterranean-style club.
-Here, you can enjoy the serene sight of boats drifting by or unwind with a cocktail in your very own private cabana.
+Descanso Beach Club blends relaxed beachside dining with a renowned Mediterranean-style club for a one-of-a-kind experience.
+Watch boats drift by as you sip a cocktail, or unwind in a private cabana for ultimate relaxation.
 These luxurious cabanas, boasting breathtaking views of Descanso Cove and the iconic Casino, provide the utmost in beachfront comfort.
-They can comfortably accommodate up to six guests and include plush Oshibori towels, premium bottled water, two chaise lounges and your own dedicated beach butler.
+They can comfortably accommodate up to six guests.
+Cabanas include plush Oshibori towels, premium bottled water, two chaise lounges and your own dedicated beach butler.
 Should you desire, you can also opt for additional food and bottle service!